Callback Profiles

 The Callback Profiles page appears.

-1. Click the three dots corresponding to the callback profile and click Enable.
+- Click the ellipsis icon corresponding to the callback profile and select the Enable.